-BIOSECURITY LEGISLATION AND STATE EMERGENCY MANAGEMENT PLAN
+BIOSECURITY AND EMERGENCY LEGISLATION

-The Australian Government and state and territory governments each have their own legislation covering: biosecurity; livestock diseases; exotic diseases of animals; animal welfare and other aspects of emergency animal disease (EAD) response (e.g. reporting requirements, regulation of treatment, movement controls, destruction, disposal, compensation etc.).
-This legislation provides the government department of agriculture or primary industries (or equivalent), as directed by the Chief Veterinary Officer, the authority to control animal diseases within their borders.
-Other government agencies may provide support in their areas of responsibility and expertise where appropriate (e.g. emergency services, police, human services etc.).
+The Australian Government and state and territory governments each have their own legislation that regulates biosecurity; endemic and exotic diseases of livestock or other animals; animal welfare; and emergency management.
+The biosecurity legislation provides the government department of agriculture or primary industries (or equivalent), as directed by the Chief Veterinary Officer (CVO), the authority to control animal diseases within their borders.
+This may include reporting requirements for animal diseases and the regulation of treatment, vaccination, movement controls, destruction, disposal, decontamination, valuation and compensation.